FredsFactory/FreeCAD_AirPlaneDesign/README.md

 install "Plot"  & "Curved shapes" WorkBench.

 ## Installation
-Use the FreeCAD [Addon Manager](https://github.com/FreeCAD/FreeCAD-addons#installing) to install AirPlaneDesign Workbench.
+Use the FreeCAD [Addon Manager](https://github.com/FreeCAD/FreeCAD-addons#installing) from the tools menu to install AirPlaneDesign Workbench.
+You will also require Plot and CurvedShapes addons (both also available in the Addon Manager)

+## Quickstart
+There are various examples available.
+Under Windows these are in: C:\Users\USERNAME\AppData\Roaming\FreeCAD\Mod\AirPlaneDesign\examples

+To create your own from scratch:
+After installation a new Airplane Design menu and toolbar will be available You must first "Create a plane" (you can give it dimensions but it won't be visible) Ensure the plane is selected in the navigation window and select "Create/Add a wing to plane" Ensure the wing is selected in the navigation window and select "Wing Wizard" Click "Fill in Sheet With Example" to create the demo wing

 ## Usage

-After installation a new menu appears with to function :
+The menu contains with the following functions:
-1. Create a rib : you can import DAT file or generate NACA Profil.
+1. Create a rib : you can import DAT file or generate NACA Profile.
 1.1 Import a DAT File
-Simply copy the DAT File in the folde
+Simply copy the DAT File in the folder

 ![DAT folder](resources/Ribsfolder.png)
 1.2 Create a Rib based on a DAT file
-In the menu AiplaneDesign select create a RIB, the dialog below appears, clic on the tab "Import DAT File".
+In the menu AiplaneDesign select create a RIB, the dialog below appears, click on the tab "Import DAT File".

 ![DAT folder](resources/RIBSGUI1.png)